Want to use this guide for teaching/training purposes? Please feel free to use this resource with a link back to greensmartphones.com on your website.

 Smartphone navigation basics

 But before you begin using your phone, it’s important to learn some smartphone navigation basics, so you know how to tell the device exactly what you want to do.

 The home screen and default apps

-The home screen is where you’ll land after you put in your PIN or scan your face to unlock your phone.
+The home screen is where you’ll land after you put in your PIN, scan your fingerprint, or scan your face to unlock your phone.